kes69941/PositiveDevelopment/PositiveDevelopment/README.md

+﻿# PositiveDevelopment

-﻿Welcome to the Positive Development Client Portal App!
+Welcome to the Positive Development Client Portal App!
 Where you can create clients and search for clients.

-How to Get Started
+## How to Get Started

 It is recommended to just pull down the project, open it in visual studio and run.
 Publishing across platforms requires thought and planning.

-About
+## About the Technologies

 This Application was written in C# with the .Net CORE framework using Razor pages.
 It includes a local sqlite database for peristent storage.
 The storage is code-first storage using Entity Framework and LINQ as the tool for querying entries.
 To create the DBContext and supporting classes, the databases were declared via SQL in SQL Managemennt Studio with a SQL Server backend.
 An Entity Framework command tool was then used for generating the boiler place code in C#.
 This saved a lot of typing.

-Why C# and .NET Core?
+## Why C# and .NET Core?

 The template, scaffolding and documentation are thorough and C# IDE (Visual Studio) is easy to work with.
 Auto-completion, imports and setting up break points comes out-of-the box.
 I chose this for the speed and efficiency of my development as well as my familiarity with Entity Framework.

-What would I change?
+## What would I change?

 0. I would have chosen a lighter framework such as RubyOnRails for faster development and publishing.
 1. Layer inbetween dbcontext and controllers.